malloydata/malloy/docs/_src/language/aggregates.md

 ### Counts

-The `count` aggregate function may be used to count the number of records appearing in an explore.
+The `count` aggregate function may be used to count the number of records appearing in a source.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/flights.malloy"}